Burtens/Burtens/README.md

 - [ ] Find an Internship Over Summer 2021-22
 - [ ] Build and Setup a Local Data Server From Scratch
+- [ ] Build a vuetify plugin that provides autocompletion and documentation within jetbrains apps.
 - [ ] Finish My Degree

 ## Competencies